databendlabs/databend/docs/doc/60-contributing/01-good-pr.md

 ---
-title: Your first Databend Pull Request
+title: Your First Databend Pull Request
 sidebar_label: First Pull Request
 description:
-  You first good Databend Pull Request
+  You first good Databend pull request
 ---

 [Databend](https://github.com/datafuselabs/databend) is an open source project, you can help with ideas, code, or documentation, we appreciate any efforts that help us to make the project better!